emvicy/documentation/policy.md

 ## Enabling Policy Rules

 Policies are bonded to a any/certain Controller::method.
-And they are executed after all Routes are initialized by myMVC.
+And they are executed after all Routes are initialized by Emvicy.

 _Path to module's policy configuration files_
 ~~~